Zara Mission and Vision Statement Analysis

 Zara declares in the first part of its mission statement that it intends to give customers what they want, and Zara definitely means it.
 Other high fashion brands do not really make an effort to identify the preferences of the target market.
 This has actually been the culture in high fashion for decades.
 The designers simply come up with apparel that matches their own tastes and styles and expect that people will buy it simply because it is high fashion.

 The approach of Zara is exactly the opposite.
 While Zara does have a strong team of designers with impeccable talent, it also listens carefully to what the customers want.
 Zara has a very interactive social media presence, and it utilizes this to reach out to its client base, communicating with it to get a feel of what the market is going to buy.
 Even in physical stores, Zara staff take note of what customers like and do not like.
-The information is relayed to the design team, who makes sure that the clients' requests and suggestions are incorporated in the brand's next collections.
+The information is relayed to the design team, who makes sure that the client's requests and suggestions are incorporated into the brand's next collections.

 Fast Fashion Strategy

 In the second part of the Zara mission statement, the company aims for the speedy delivery of the market's demand.
 In other words, it does not waste any time in its production process.
 On average, it takes only two weeks for the Zara team to complete a collection that includes 500 or so designs.
 This includes everything from design conceptualization to delivering the clothing to the stores.
 This is what is now known in the retail industry as the fast fashion strategy.

 4. Zara's Vision Statement

 The Zara vision statement is "to contribute to the sustainable development of society and that of the environment with which we interact."